fbpx

 Many of these trails are “guided” meaning they incorporate information markers and brochures in order to teach visitors about the flora and fauna of that area of the park.
 These “guided” nature trails have markers with numbers that correspond with information in the brochures to explain exactly what the hiker is viewing at that moment.

 Be sure and take advantage of the photo opportunities as you pass by the beautiful streams and moss covered rocks.
-The trail up to the Clingmans Dome passes through one of the only spruce-fir forests in this part of the country, and the observation tower at the end with an elevation of 6,643 feet allows for spectacular views.
+The trail up to the Kuwohi passes through one of the only spruce-fir forests in this part of the country, and the observation tower at the end with an elevation of 6,643 feet allows for spectacular views.
 If you’re interested in learning about the different types of trees and other plants native to GSMNP, the Sugarland Nature trail has markers with information throughout the entire hike.

 “Quiet walkways” and nature trails are just a couple of examples of how the Smokies have something to offer everyone, from the most hardened and experienced hikers to the novices who prefer short peaceful walks.
 Find information on hiking in GSMNP.